Sharon Medina, MOT, OTR/L

 January 2019 – Present

-Kelly is currently a senior in the Bachelor of Health Science Program here at the University of Florida.
-She hopes to pursue a Doctorate degree in Occupational Therapy with a focus in pediatrics.
+Kelly is currently an Occupational Therapy doctoral student here at the University of Florida and she expects to graduate in December 2023.
 Kelly will continue her involvement in the lab by helping to analyze qualitative salient skills used by students with learning disabilities/ADHD.
 Outside of the lab, Kelly enjoys ballet, going to the beach, and playing with her dogs.

 May 2019 – Present

-Kristina is a third year student participating in the Occupational Therapy Accelerated Program here at the University of Florida.
-She plans on graduating with her bachelors in health science in May 2021 and her doctorate in occupational therapy in May 2023.
+Kristina is an Occupational Therapy doctoral student here at the University of Florida and she expects to graduate in December 2023.
 The majority of her experience has been in pediatrics and geriatrics, and she is excited to expand her understanding to include how to support students with learning disabilities as they transition into adulthood.
 She enjoys the creative freedom and critical thinking aspects of research.
-Outside of the lab Kristina serves at Westside Baptist Church.
-She enjoys time spent trying new activities, being outdoors, and hanging out with friends and family.
+Outside of the lab, Kristina enjoys time spent trying new activities, being outdoors, and hanging out with friends and family.

 May 2020 – Present

-Michelle is a fourth year Psychology major with an emphasis on Behavioral and Cognitive Neuroscience with a minor in Disabilities in Society.
-She hopes to pursue a Doctoral degree in Occupational Therapy with either an emphasis on rehabilitation, neurogenetic disorders, or the expansion within mental health.
+Michelle is an undergraduate Psychology major with an emphasis on Behavioral and Cognitive Neuroscience with a minor in Disabilities in Society.
+She will be graduating Spring 2022 and she hopes to pursue a Doctoral degree in Occupational Therapy with either an emphasis on rehabilitation, neurogenetic disorders, or the expansion within mental health.
 Within the lab, Michelle is excited to gain research skills and knowledge to help herself grow so she can develop into a integral contributor variety of projects.
 Outside of lab, Michelle loves playing in the Gator Band, writing, reading, promoting mental health, and volunteering.

 August 2020 – Present

 Rebekah was born and raised in South Florida.
-She is currently a second year Occupational Therapy Doctorate student at the University of Florida.
+She is currently an Occupational Therapy Doctorate student at the University of Florida and will be graduating Fall 2022.
 In 2019 Rebekah graduated from the University of Central Florida with a Bachelor of Science in Psychology.
 Her interests are in the areas of early intervention, pediatrics, and adolescence with disabilities.
-In the past, Rebekah worked at a school for individuals with Cerebral Palsy and as a Registered Behavioral Technician working with children with Autism.
+In the past, Rebekah worked at a school for individuals with Cerebral Palsy and as a Registered Behavior Technician working with children with autism.
 Outside of class and the lab, Rebekah likes to explore different trails, craft, and cook and try new recipes.

 August 2020 – Present